hhoppus/meditation-analysis/README.md

 # Meditation Session Analysis Project

 ## Overview
-An in-depth analysis of meditation session data to identify key factors contributing to session quality and the presence of nimittas (visual meditation phenomena).
-This project demonstrates how data analysis can be used to optimize personal wellness practices and could be adapted for meditation apps and wellness platforms.
+An innovative analysis of meditation session data using AI-augmented analytics to identify key factors contributing to session quality and the presence of nimittas (visual meditation phenomena).
+This project demonstrates how modern analytical approaches can transform personal wellness data into actionable insights, with potential applications for meditation apps and wellness platforms.

+## Project Approach
+This project showcases the power of combining traditional analytical thinking with AI-augmented development to:
+- Design and implement comprehensive database schemas
+- Conduct statistical analysis using multiple approaches
+- Create sophisticated visualizations
+- Build interactive dashboards
+- Extract actionable insights from complex data

+The efficiency of this approach allowed for rapid iteration and testing of different analytical methods, resulting in a more comprehensive analysis than traditional approaches might allow.

 ## Key Insights
 1. **Optimal Session Timing**